 From the resort, we took an hour of hiking going with one resort staff as our guide to Talipanan Falls.
 We made our entry to Mangyan Village, crossing rivers, uphill trekking to the virgin forest of Talipanan.
-Our guide told us by next year, the local government will install handrails on steep areas of the mountain and they will charge tourists will minimal entrance fees.
+Our guide told us that by next year, the local government will install handrails on steep areas of the mountain and they will charge tourists minimal entrance fees..

 photo by: Ranelle Dial

-The Talipanan Falls seems easy to handle as I thought so, we had a a teenage boy as our guide, he can hop and jump around the uphill rocks and ravine as if he was just playing.
-And we were like this looks like above-average difficult level. 🙂 I remember our Mount Makiling trekking to mud river, it has slippery ravines.
-Yes I get exhausted that time in Makiling as I was trying to help a chubby kid climbing a mountain wearing a very slippery sneakers.
-But in Talipan Falls, the trails are just a foot away to a deep, narrow gorge, minus the mud – I find it easier to navigate uphill, you have to hold on the wall’s tree roots, boulders and not the tree branches to balance yourself out on steep trails.
+The Talipanan Falls seemed easy to handle as I thought so, we had a teenage boy as our guide, he could hop and jump around the uphill rocks and ravine as if he was just playing.
+And we were like this looks like an above-average difficult level. 🙂 I remember our Mount Makiling trekking to mud river, it has slippery ravines.
+Yes I get exhausted that time in Makiling as I was trying to help a chubby kid climbing a mountain wearing very slippery sneakers.
+But in Talipan Falls, the trails are just a foot away to a deep, narrow gorge, minus the mud – I find it easier to navigate uphill, you have to hold on the wall’s tree roots, boulders and not the tree branches to balance yourself out on steep trails .

-On the way, you’ll crossed to a number of water streams, climb the boulders and slide on it.
-By the way, our grandparents and kid were with us, they have no choice but to wait instead to a smaller water falls situated on the hills area we’re we had to hold on a rope and rappel.
+On the way, you’ll cross a number of water streams, climb the boulders and slide on it.
+By the way, our grandparents and kid were with us, they had no choice but to wait instead for a smaller waterfall situated in the hills area we’re we had to hold on a rope and rappel.

-By the way Bamboo House Beach charged us PhP50 (approx. $1.25) per head for the service of the tour guide.
-We were 8 in the family, not bad after all, its always best to give tips to locals.
-Going down wet, we slide every boulders we came across.
+By the way, Bamboo House Beach charged us PhP50 (approx. $1.25) per head for the service of the tour guide.
+We were 8 in the family, not bad after all, it’s always best to give tips to locals.
+Going down wet, we slid every boulder we came across.
 Our next stop was – a cravings for heavy seafood lunch at Dreamwave, White Beach and a few swims and then head to Island Hopping.

 Peak seasons are from March to May, October to December